-- To identify, evaluate and manage the environment and social risks and impacts of the project in a manner consistent with the Environmental and Social Standards (ESSs). - To adopt a mitigation hierarchy approach to: (a) Anticipate and avoid risks and impacts; (b) Where avoidance is not possible, minimize or reduce risks and impacts to acceptable levels; (c) Once risks and impacts have been minimized or reduced, mitigate; and (d) Where significant residual impacts remain, compensate for or offset them, where technically and financially feasible. - To adopt differentiated measures so that adverse impacts do not fall disproportionately on the disadvantaged or vulnerable, and they are not disadvantaged in sharing development benefits and opportunities resulting from the project. - To promote improved environmental and social performance, in ways which recognize and enhance ICRC capacity. - To ensure compliance with Myanmar legislations, as well as with the World Bank's Environmental and Social Framework (ESF) and ICRC's Policies
+• Identify, evaluate and manage the environment and social risks and impacts of the project in a manner consistent with the Environmental and Social Standards (ESSs).

+• Adopt a mitigation hierarchy approach to: (a) Anticipate and avoid risks and impacts; (b) Where avoidance is not possible, minimize or reduce risks and impacts to acceptable levels; (c) Once risks and impacts have been minimized or reduced, mitigate; and (d) Where significant residual impacts remain, compensate for or offset them, where technically and financially feasible.

+• Adopt differentiated measures so that adverse impacts do not fall disproportionately on the disadvantaged or vulnerable, and they are not disadvantaged in sharing development benefits and opportunities resulting from the project.

+• Promote improved environmental and social performance, in ways which recognize and enhance ICRC capacity.

+• Ensure compliance with Myanmar legislations, as well as with the World Bank's Environmental and Social Framework (ESF) and ICRC's Policies